LLNL/gtest-mpi-listener/README.md

 - this software is header-only, to make vendoring it into software packages no more painful than vendoring in Google Test

+- this software does not include any facilities for pretty-printing test results in color or printing test reports in alternative formats such as XML or JSON

 The current setup should be usable for small numbers of MPI processes -- I've tested it on 256 MPI processes and it seems to work fine.
 If there is a need to write infrastructure for testing on 100,000 MPI